vanviegen/warpsocket/README.md

 ### registerWorkerThread · function

-Manually registers a worker thread with the broker to handle WebSocket messages.
+Manually registers a worker thread with the server to handle WebSocket messages.
 This function is normally not needed, as worker threads can be automatically registered by calling `start` with a `workerPath`.

 **Signature:** `(worker: WorkerInterface) => void`

 **Parameters:**

-- `worker` - - Worker interface implementation with optional handlers
+- `worker` - - Worker interface implementation with optional handlers.

 ### send · function